How payments work

 - Reduced merchant risk: The tokenization process means less sensitive customer information for merchants to have to store, reducing your exposure and worries about data breaches.

 - To make a purchase, a customer taps their mobile device on a point-of-sale terminal or chooses to pay in your mobile app.
-Android Pay responds with the customer's tokenized card and a cryptogram which acts as a one-time-use password.
+Google Pay responds with the customer's tokenized card and a cryptogram which acts as a one-time-use password.
 The card network validates the cryptogram and matches the token with the customer’s actual card number.

 - Your acquiring bank and your customer's card issuing bank use existing customer information and decrypted customer billing information to complete the transaction.